2017 Fantasy Football Mock Draft: Overall Drafting Strategy and Cheat Sheet

 2017 Fantasy Football Mock Draft: Overall Drafting Strategy and Cheat SheetAugust 27, 2017

-Summer has flown by, the Floyd Mayweather vs. Conor McGregor fight is over and now many sports fans look toward the impending beginning of the season when the Kansas Chiefs travel to New England to face the Patriots on Thursday, September 7.
+Summer has flown by, the Floyd Mayweather Jr. vs. Conor McGregor fight is over and now many sports fans look toward the impending beginning of the NFL regular season, when the Kansas Chiefs travel to New England to face the Patriots on Thursday, September 7.

-Here's a look at the first round of a recent mock draft to get you an idea of what a few people are thinking in the early going, as well as cheat sheets and strategies for each position grouping.
+Here's a look at the first round of a recent mock draft to give you an idea of what a few people are thinking in the early going, as well as cheat sheets and strategies for each positional grouping.

 Round 1 Mock